 The Mudfoot team gear is some of the nicest stuff out there and hopefully soon you’ll be able to get your hands on it without being a member.
 But for the time being Geoff and his friends are offering some beautiful t-shirts and prints on their site that show off that classic McFetridge style.
 I’m salivating over the mountain print…

-- Knock knock.
-Who's there?
-It's Best of the Web!
+- You lucky devils, it's Best of the Web!